glehmann/yage/README.md

   password: yage[YWdlLWVuY3J5cHRpb24ub3JnL3YxCi0+IFgyNTUxOSAyRVUyTHpmQnZuTlc5MGJhODFuSE5WMmdzalNid0ExamliNDREbWlJUXdvClFhS3JGSGV2cjlnL0dWUnNwSDNvWGVHUDVDendkNzFWWXJCcTNDTVJNLzgKLT4geW0tZ3JlYXNlIF8zJ3MpXksKeXRwMW9aeitydwotLS0gWVNjbnZsUmNRWTdtM0pjVjNKQjBDZ1k2cVNhcWkwMnAxREwwMXptREhLZwrpCkrMFiq/XWfAyFRrLuLkkEPhnZ9Kt68pg5ENgDTV9+3iRcy6XKYdkqnEBRidMg==|r:age15eesfkh778yljxzgwdq5vaqmmchg5py480vplsymzzqf0dwe5gnqrexdq6]
 ```

-Having the keys unencrypted allows to easily manage the file in a version control system, like git,
+Having the keys unencrypted allows to easy management of the file in a version control system, like git,
 and to use this file in a CI/CD pipeline or in a [gitops](https://en.wikipedia.org/wiki/DevOps#GitOps)
 workflows.

 If you think this looks a lot like [SOPS](https://getsops.io/), you're right!
 This is basically what
-SOPS is doing, but we some key differences:
+SOPS is doing, but with some key differences:
-* `yage` doesn't include any metadata in the encrypted file, in particular no [MAC](https://en.wikipedia.org/wiki/Message_authentication_code).
+* `yage` doesn't include any metadata in the encrypted file, particularly no [MAC](https://en.wikipedia.org/wiki/Message_authentication_code).
-* `yage` is focused on age encryption, and include everything required in a single binary.
+* `yage` is focused on age encryption, and includes everything required in a single binary.

 The lack of MAC, while it could be seen as a missed opportunity to add some security, actually allows
 some interesting use cases:
-  * the encrypted file can modified by someone that only has the public key, while still preserving
+  * the encrypted file can be modified by someone who only has the public key, while still preserving
     the encrypted values.
-  * the encrypted file can modified by multiple persons and merged in a version control system without
+  * the encrypted file can be modified by multiple persons and merged in a version control system without
     having to decrypt it first.
   * the encrypted file only contains the original keys and the encrypted values, so it can be used
     to verify that it is usable for a specific task without having to decrypt it or remove the metadata.